Heet09/SmartRxHub-Insights/README.md

 *   **Data Simulation:** A script to generate realistic eMAR data for testing and demonstration purposes.
 *   **AI-Powered Risk Scoring:** A machine learning model that analyzes patient and medication data to identify potential risks.
 *   **Automated Reporting:** A script that generates a daily CSV report of all risk assessments.
-*   **Interactive Dashboard:** A Streamlit dashboard to visualize patient data, medication trends, and risk alerts.
+*   **Interactive Dashboard:** A Streamlit dashboard to visualize patient data, medication trends, and risk alerts from the PostgreSQL database.
 *   **Automated CI/CD Pipeline:** A GitHub Actions workflow that automatically lints the code, trains the model, and prepares it for deployment on every push to the `main` branch.

 ## Technology Stack